zxc916684603/ecs/intl.en-US/Product Introduction/Network and security/Multi-queue for NICs.md

 -   Ubuntu 14.04/16.04
 -   Debian 8.9
 -   SUSE Linux Enterprise Server 12 SP1
--   Windows 2012 R2 and Windows 2016: You may be invited to test this feature in future.
+-   Windows 2012 R2 and Windows 2016: You may be invited to test this feature in the future.

 The SUSE Linux Enterprise Server 12 SP2 edition will be available soon.